The Real Truth About the Yoga Sutras of Patanjali

 Patanjali’s 8 Limbs

 Patanjali’s explanation of an eight-limbed (the Sanskrit word is ashtanga, from which the yoga style of Sri K. Pattabhi Jois takes its name) path is the part of the Yoga Sutras that is most prevalent in modern practice.
-The description of the eight limbs is actually a very small section, comprising just 31 out of the 195 verses.
-In ancient times, this portion actually was considered the least significant part of the work.
+The description of the eight limbs is a very small section, comprising just 31 out of the 195 verses.
+In ancient times, this portion was considered the least significant part of the work.
 It is perhaps the very practicality and explication of a route that leads toward liberation from life’s inherent suffering within this otherwise very dense philosophical text that appeals to modern practitioners.

 The first two limbs outline moral principles and observances that prepare a practitioner for the profound inner work to come.
-The next three limbs are quite practical in nature: sit, breath, withdraw from sensory stimulation.
+The next three limbs are quite practical in nature: sit, breathe, withdraw from sensory stimulation.
 One of these practical limbs is asana, which in this context simply meant posture.
 The only sutra that directly refers to asana is ‘sthira sukham asanam’, which Miller translates as ‘The posture of yoga is steady and easy’.
 In order to enter into meditation, it is necessary to assume a posture that is easy to maintain.

 The final three limbs describe a deepening meditative state, culminating in samadhi (pure contemplation), in which the person becomes one with the object of their meditation.
 This is the goal of the eight limbs, however, this is actually not the end of the process of transformation.
 Patanjali describes a further state, nirbija-samadhi, which Miller translates as ‘seedless contemplation’.
 This is the complete separation of Spirit and Matter, which results in the liberation of the Spirit.